 We volunteer to share records of our crawfish catches with appropriate partners.

 - we are prohibited from catching crawfish in some, but not all of our fishing areas and we already return berried crawfish to the sea.
 We know that voluntarily sharing our catch records beyond what is statutorily required and by choosing to return additional individuals to the sea we will positively impact the future management of the species.
+We extend this record sharing to more unusual catches too.

 We conduct our activities in a way which minimises negative interactions with sensitive species/habitats.